lmarren1/nba-threes-since-1979/README.md

 ## Purpose

-This Shiny app is designed to give NBA 'stat fanatics' a medium to interact with player 3-point data in ways typically unavailable on major NBA statistics channels (e.g. ESPN, StatMuse, Basketball-Reference, etc.).
-Users can investigate otherwise hidden insights on over 3000 NBA players since the birth of the 3-point line.
+This Shiny app is designed to give NBA 'stat fanatics' a medium to interact with player 3-point data in ways typically unavailable on major NBA statistics platforms.
+Users can uncover hidden insights on over 3000 NBA players since the birth of the 3-point line.

 ## Installation